verhas/BLOG/exception_no_stack/ARTICLE.md

 of the article.

 -----------
-The logic in out application says that this is an exceptional situation if one of the lines in the file has zero length.
+The logic in our application says that this is an exceptional situation if one of the lines in the file has zero length.
-In that case we throw an exception.
+In that case, we throw an exception.
 -----------

-Usually such a situation does not verify to be an exception, and I acknowledge that this is a bit contrived example, but we needed something simple.
+Usually, such a situation does not verify to be an exception, and I acknowledge that this is a bit contrived example, but we needed something simple.
 If the length of the line is zero then we throw a `LineEmpty` exception.
 (We do not list the code of `LineEmpty` exception.
 It is in the code repo, and it is simple, nothing special.
 It extends `RuntimeException`, no need to declare where we throw it.)
 If you look at the mock implementation of `FileReader` then you can see that we